bblais/bblais.github.io-src/content/articles/Unbelievable Project/[0033] Unbelievable? 26 Jan 2008 Morality - do we need God to be Good? - 26 January 2008.md

 The theist is making the claim that basing morality on God helps you through these moral dilemmas, and I think the atheist is absolutely right.
 I am, and she is, more or less Utilitarian.
 Sam Harris says that the issue is with making sure that your utility function is broad enough to handle complex consequences.{.me}

-Marilyn - Even with the New Testamant, you have to do interpreting and selecting and so one.  *"Who is actually doing that?
+Marilyn - Even with the New Testament, you have to do interpreting and selecting and so on.  *"Who is actually doing that?
 You're doing it!"*{.aq} {.atheist}

 Gavin - We have to step back and ask *"Why are we even wasting our time talking about this?, why does it matter that we are more humane?
 How do we know what more human means?"*{.tq} {.theist}